 Monica Iyah Mustelier is an award-winning writer/director and an alumna of Women In the Directors Chair.
 She was nominated for a ByBlacks People’s Choice Award for Best Black Canadian Film Director in 2019.

-Between 2019-2023, she directed and produced six short films which have screened internationally, and received recognition and accolades from various film festivals, including the Toronto Black Film Festival, Berlin International Arts Film Festival, and Miami Independent Film Festival to name a few.
+Between 2019-2023, she directed and produced six short films that have screened internationally, and received recognition and accolades from various film festivals, including the Toronto Black Film Festival, Berlin International Arts Film Festival, and Miami Independent Film Festival to name a few.

 She won CineFam’s Micro-Cinema Challenge and received support to produce and direct “Weeping Willow”.
 It went on to screen internationally and win Best Micro Cinema Short at the CineFAM Film Festival in 2019.